-2. Spread the Word!
-Many representatives who co-sponsored the (anti-fracking) FRAC Act have yet to come out against Fast Track (even though the TPP would eviscerate anti-fracking or other environmental laws).
+- Spread the word!
+Many representatives who co-sponsored the (anti-fracking) FRAC Act have yet to come out against Fast Track (even though the TPP would eviscerate anti-fracking and other environmental laws).
 If you have friends living in these districts, please contact them and ask them to get everyone they know to contact their representative: in OR03 (Portland), CO02 (top middle), CT01 (Hartford), Il05 (northernmost part of Chicago), MA07 (Boston), MD08 (Frederick), NC04 (Raleigh/Chapel Hill/ Fayetteville), NY13 (just west of the Bronx) and VA11 (West Springfield - Fairfax county).

 For general information: